 How to Interpret the Contents of a Job Trace

-Break down the content of a job trace captured from the perspective of the job-trace-creation.log, which is part of a job trace.
+Understand the individual files captured by a job trace from the perspective of the job-trace-creation.log, which is part of a job trace.

-While gathering a job trace, the job-trace-creation.log is created to log its activity.
+While a job is executing, the job-trace-creation.log is created to track logging activity.
 This log gives an overall view of what is successfully captured.

-job.log - Logging when the job runs.
+job.log - Logging job execution activity.
 This file is of the most interest to the support team.

 job-plan-original.dot - Original definition of the job which is sent to the Hadoop Cluster.